Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Arizona Department of Revenue contact information

-For more general inquiries, the Arizona Department of Revenue provides a customer care line at 602-255-3381, and the general line for the Department is 602-255-3381.
+For more general inquiries, you may also call the Arizona Department of Revenue’s customer care line at 602-255-3381.
 You can find additional contact information for the Arizona Department of Revenue on the Department’s website.

 Key points for the Arizona Charitable Tax Credit

-So that is what you need to know for 2023 in order to take advantage of the Arizona Charitable Tax Credit for the 2022 tax year.
+So that is what you need to know for 2025 in order to take advantage of the Arizona Charitable Tax Credit for the 2024 and 2025 tax years.
 It’s a lot of information to take in, and many readers will have skimmed this article, so a handful of key points about the tax credit are summarized below.
-Hopefully, the tips and information above will prove useful as you calculate your taxable income, plan your charitable contributions, and complete your state and federal tax forms for the 2022 tax year.
+Hopefully, the tips and information above will prove useful as you calculate your taxable income, plan your charitable contributions, and complete your state and federal tax forms for the 2024 and 2025 tax years.

 Top takeaways: Arizona Charitable Tax Credit